by Matt Slick

 Who substitute bitter for sweet and sweet for bitter!

 Now I know it's a comic book movie, but even the subtleties of humor and comic books can be used to contradict the word of God.
 As the Scripture above says, "Woe to those who call evil good, and good evil."
-I noticed in this movie and other movies a frequent theme where the outlaws, the killers, the liars, and the thieves become the heroes.
-I am not trying to be legalistic; but if I were writing a movie like that, being the Christian that I am, I could not in all good conscience make evildoers out to be the heroes.
-I'll leave it to you to judge whether or not my comments are appropriate or not.
+I noticed in this movie, and other movies, a frequent theme where the outlaws, the killers, the liars, and the thieves become the heroes.
+I am not trying to be legalistic, but if I were writing a movie like that, being the Christian that I am, I could not in all good conscience make evildoers out to be the heroes.
+I'll leave it to you to judge whether or not my comments are appropriate.

 Nevertheless, I enjoyed the movie.